-In this case study, we address sharing of ventilators among healthcare regions in an area of the USA based on Keyvashokooh, Fattahi, Zokaeinikoo, Freedberg and Kazemian (2020).
-During each peak of the pandemic, additional ventilators were obtained from the government to cope with the surge in ventilator demand.
+In this case study, we address sharing of ventilators among healthcare regions in two states of the USA that contain 16 regions.
+During the first peak of the pandemic in March 2020, additional ventilators were obtained from state and federal stockpiles to cope with the surge in ventilator demand.
 Our data-driven optimization model informs an optimal ventilator allocation and relocation policy so that the uncertain demand can be satisfied with the fewest possible ventilators.
-This ensures that hospitals can better serve non-COVID patients and potentially cancel fewer procedures by accommodating the needs of patients with as few ventilators as possible.
+This ensures that hospitals can better serve non-COVID patients and potentially cancel fewer elective procedures by accommodating the needs of patients with as few ventilators as possible.
 It should be mentioned, in this case study, we address one type of critical patients needing ventilators, and patient transfer between regions is not reasonable and applicable since we have not considered hospitals in this case study.

 In solving the MSSP, 150 scenarios in the form of a scenario fan are simulated by using the agent-based continuous-time stochastic model for COVID-19 transmissions, and then the scenarios are reduced and converted into a scenario tree by the forward scenario construction approach.
 In our implementations, parameter ε_r is set to 0.7.
 It is worth noting for setting the value of ε_r , we have done stability analysis based on the approaches proposed by Fattahi and Govindan (2018), and the in-sample and out-of-sample stability error are 2.2% and 1.8%, respectively.
-Regarding computational tractability, in examined case studies, our model is solvable with various settings by the CPLEX solver in less than 5 min.
+Regarding computational tractability, in examined case studies, our model is solvable with various settings by the CPLEX solver in less than 5 minutes.

 The impact of sharing ventilators strategy.
-In order to investigate the importance of sharing strategies, 20 sample paths are generated based on our simulation model that represent the realized number of new patients in need of ventilators on each day over the planning horizon (90 days) and the length of ventilator use for
+In order to investigate the importance of sharing strategies, 200 sample paths are generated based on our simulation model that represent the realized number of new patients in need of ventilators on each day over the planning horizon (90 days) and the length of ventilator use for each patient.

-Ventilator needs and sharing outcomes under two strategies.

-Total new ventilators required, Mean (SD) Total transshipments between regions, Mean (SD) Total shortages (non-accepted patients), Mean (SD) Maximum number of shortages (non-accepted patients) over scenario paths No sharing 1574.7 (114.4) 0 (0) 16.1 (8.1) 34 Sharing 662.5 (21.2) 2898 (132.1) 14.8 (7.9) 27 each patient.
 Considering this set of samples, we implement our data-driven approach to obtain the optimal sharing policy corresponding to each sample path.
-The average number of new ventilators required to cope with the demand and its cumulative value under two strategies (sharing and no sharing strategies) are shown in Figs. 5 and 6, respectively.
+The average number of new ventilators required to cope with the demand and its cumulative value under two strategies (sharing and no sharing strategies) are shown in Fig. 5 and Fig. 6, respectively.